 OR BUST THROUGH THE GLASS WINDOWS BELOW! |

-The upper 6 feet of the historic tower will be housed in a museum in Anderson.
 The tower was manufactured by the Blaw-Knox company.
-Before taking the tower down, I considered many unlikely methods of removing it from the rooftop: expensive helicopters, dynamite, chopping it with an axe, even calling magician David Copperfield.
+Before taking the tower down, I considered many unlikely methods of removing it from the rooftop.
+Suggested by the staff was: expensive helicopters, dynamite, chopping it with an axe, even calling magician David Copperfield.
 (He can make large objects such as the Statue Of Liberty disappear).
-Someone suggested we simply implode the whole Union Building.
-No way.
 But I settled on a company called Tower Services in Indianapolis.
 They safely removed the tower on a Sunday.
 Several people stopped by to watch part of the process.
 There was even a picture in the paper the next day.
 It showed a big tower section laying in the middle of Main Street.
+The upper 6 feet of the historic tower will be housed in a museum in Anderson someday.

 I had to do much planning to pull this project off:

 The tower was cut up in the street by a scrap company.
 They hauled it off to be recycled.
 They did save the large ceramic tower base insulators (as seen in picture #17, made by Lapp).
-I have a couple of them for sale.
-If you're interested in buying them, call Sean Mattingly at (765) 378-2080 ext 100.
+Those were given away to various radio engineers, probably used on other towers.

-These pictures posted by Sean Mattingly, Director of Technical Operations for these seven Backyard Broadcasting Indiana stations...
+These pictures posted by Sean Mattingly, Director of Technical Operations for these Indiana radio stations...

 Alexandria/Anderson |